matissepage/matissepage/README.md

 I'm Matisse Page.

 🎓 Currently a 3rd year student at Epitech Montpellier, I am developing skills related to programming and innovation in IT.
-I am also a Project Manager within the Junior Council of Epitech Taker.
+I'm also a Project Manager within the Junior Council of Epitech Taker.

 💪 Thanks to Epitech and my various personal projects, I master different languages ​​such as C, PHP or even JavaScript.
 I like to learn new technologies, I'm currently training in React, Nodejs.
 I also learned with my experience as a Project Manager the relationship with clients and teamwork in order to deliver quality projects and on time.